 An important point to consider at this stage is that we may ask you to provide evidence for your income, employment and any financial commitments.

-Before you begin a mortgage application you should look at our Key Facts Illustration page.
+Before you begin a mortgage application you should look at our Mortgage Illustration page.
 This will provide you with a comprehensive summary of any product available to you, including the amount of monthly payments and any fees you must pay.

 Once your application is complete, we will let you know as soon as possible if we need anything else from you.